 - What happens if I overdose?

 - What should I avoid while taking tacrolimus?

 What is tacrolimus?

-Tacrolimus lowers your body's immune system.
-The immune system helps your body fight infections.
-The immune system can also fight or "reject" a transplanted organ such as a liver or kidney.
-This is because the immune system treats the new organ as an invader.
+Tacrolimus weakens your body's immune system, to help keep it from "rejecting" a transplanted organ such as a kidney.
+Organ rejection happens when the immune system treats the new organ as an invader and attacks it.